a-p-f/SimpleModal/README.md

 - add SimpleModal.js to your parent page (and optionally, to your child pages)
 - `SimpleModal` is now available globally

-## Other Features of Note

-### "Smart Background"
-If you open a same-origin document in a modal layer, and there is no `background-color` on the `<html>` element (or if it is transparent), then we'll automatically add a solid white background behind it.

-This is mainly to support server generated error pages (ie. 404 pages), which don't usually set an explicit background color.
-Without this feature, opening a modal layer to a url which returns an error page would be very confusing (the error message would display over top of your window, but having a transparent background, it would be difficult to see).

-Your modal pages should be sure to set an explicit, not-completely-transparent `background-color` on the `html` element.
-If you want a virtually transparent background, use `rgba(0,0,0,0.004)`.
-This is roughly equivalent to `#00000001`, which seems to be the least opaque value that is not treated as equivalent to `transparent` by any browsers (#RGBA and #RRGGBBAA hex notation are not supported in IE, so don't use `#00000001` if you're supporting IE).

 ## Parent Window API

 ### SimpleModal.open(url, [options]) -> Promise | null